myConsciousness/myConsciousness/README.md

 Browser functionality doesn't properly copy shortened URLs or inline links, but deck.blue's copy function allows you to copy text without breaking these links :)

 cc: @deck.blue

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-11-20T05:19:03.231Z
->
-> You can use deck.blue if you are searching the TweetDeck alternative for Bluesky :)

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-11-16T12:17:09.757Z
->
-> Hi Debbie, we are using the official new search API!
-Not many syntaxes seem to be supported yet, but we also look forward to seeing them expanded in the future :)

-If you're interested in the supported syntax, you can read the official documentation below!

-github.com/bluesky-soci...

----
 <!-- MY-BSKY_TIMELINE:END -->